-Tip #1: Eat a Dark Green Vegetable (Broccoli, Spinach, Kale, Collard Greens) at Least Three Times a Week
+Eat a Dark Green Vegetable at Least Three Times a Week

 If you're used to sipping on a diet cola while you're working, transition to sparkling water mixed with fruit juice and see if that doesn't keep your hands happy enough to satisfy your habit.

-Eat at Least One Piece of Raw Fruit or a Handful of Raw Vegetables Every Day
+Eat at Least One Raw Fruit or Veggie a Day

 This may seem like a no-brainer, but even if we're eating plenty of fresh vegetables, many times we don't always get fresh raw produce in our diets, which means we're really missing out!
 Some days, you probably get plenty of fresh raw fruits and vegetables, but there are probably plenty of days when you have absolutely none at all.